ethos101/ethos101.github.io/_posts/2025-09-18-first-observation.md

 ---
-title: First Observation - Moon
+title: Dusting Off - Moon
-date: 2025-09-18
+date: 2020-05-31
 ---
-Captured the Moon with my [telescope model].
+Captured the Moon as a test.
 Clear skies, great details in the craters!
 ![Moon Image](/images/moon.jpg)